nickjalbert/recipes/bread/overnight-white.md

   Well-floured hands help a lot.

 * **Proof:** Place dough into parchment lined dutch oven seam side up.
-Flour the bread, cover, and allow it to proof for 1.5-3hr
+Flour the bread, cover, and allow it to proof for 1.5-3hr.

-* **Bake:** Place covered dutch oven into oven.
+* **Cold-Start Bake:** Place covered dutch oven into oven.
 Set oven to "convection bake" at 425 degrees.
-Allow to bake for 1hr with cover on
+Allow to bake for 1hr with cover on.

 * **Crisp:** Remove cover from dutch oven.
 Allow the bake to finish for 15-20min until bread is an appetizing color.